Five mobility trends to watch out for in 2021

 Artificial Intelligence, Connected & Autonomous Vehicles, COVID-19, Fleet Management & Maintenance, Infrastructure & Urban Planning, Intelligent Transport Systems (ITS), Mobility Services, Passenger Experience, Public Transport, Ticketing & Payments, Transport Governance & Policy

-Central Ohio Transit Authority (COTA), International Association for Public Transport (UITP), LA Metro, Massachusetts Bay Transportation Authority (MBTA), Metro Transit, The U.S. Department of Transportation (USDOT), Transport for the North (TfN)
+Central Ohio Transit Authority (COTA), International Association for Public Transport (UITP), LA Metro, Massachusetts Bay Transportation Authority (MBTA), Metro Transit, Transport for the North (TfN), U.S. Department of Transportation (USDOT)